 Akash Network is a marketplace that connects cloud compute providers to customers.
 What’s special about Akash is that it uses a blockchain and its Akash Token(AKT) to do this.

 BTW I am going to be using the term “cloud compute” quite a bit.
 Cloud compute refers to the on-demand availability of data storage and computing power spread across data centers in many locations.

 I you are thinking, “ok, this sounds techie.
 I’m gonna pass”, I invite you to read the rest of this exploration.
-The devil is in the detail and this project is way more exciting that you first think.
+The devil is in the detail and this project is way more exciting than you first think.

-What I really like about Akash Network is that, in a similar fashion to Helium, they set out to solve a problem and only later did they conclude that blockchain would be the way to go.
+What I really like about Akash Network is that, in a similar fashion to Helium, they set out to solve a problem, and only later did they conclude that blockchain would be the way to go.

 (If ya don’t know what Helium is, check out What is helium mining)

 But they didn’t start off with a blockchain.